PatelFarhaan/spot-platform-v2/README.md

-retry login on aws ecr login -> does not show logs of this in grafana add promtail by default to each node to send cloud-init-output.log to loki https://github.com/ruanbekker/grafana-observability-primer
+retry login on aws ecr login -> does not show logs of this in grafana add promtail by default to each node to send cloud-init-output.log to loki https://github.com/ruanbekker/grafana-observability-primer There are only 100 rules per LB: if any app is close to that, create a new lb